 Why Excellent Himalaya Company for Everest Base Camp Trek?

-There are many companies that promote the Everest Base Camp Trek package.
-Excellent Himalaya Trek and Expedition Pvt Ltd is some different from them.
+Many companies promote the Everest Base Camp Trek package.
+Excellent Himalaya Trek and Expedition Pvt Ltd are some different from them.
 We are a company based only in Nepal and managed by Nepalese tourism experts and local guides.
 Our team is engaged in the Nepalese tourism industry since 2002.
 We are the direct operator of Everest Base Camp Trek, not the agent and middle people.
 We are the trekking company authorized by Nepal Government Tourism Ministry.
 Our company’s government registration number is 175840/074/075 and our license number to operate trekking, tour, and mountain expedition in Nepal is 2432.
 We are associated with different tourism organizations like TAAN (Trekking Agencies Association of Nepal), NMA (Nepal Mountaineering Association), etc.

 Our further features are as below by which people around the world trust us as the authentic organizer of Everest Base Camp Trek: